ryann-arruda/machine-learning/README.md

 ### Classification

-Before you start programming, you need to understand what the Dataset is about and what information it contains in each column, as well as how much they contribute to the problem.
+After understanding what each attribute in our dataset means, we now have to explore it in order to understand the statistical distribution and identify which attributes will be relevant for the classification step.